PBfordev/wxsysinfoframe/ReadMe.md

 Introduction
 ---------

-wxSystemInformationFrame is a class to be easily embedded into a wxWidgets application and allowing the programmer easy inspection of many different system and application settings.
+wxSystemInformationFrame is a wxFrame-derived class that can be easily added to a wxWidgets application and provide a quick overview of many different OS, wxWidgets, and application settings.

+While this is certainly not something needed often, perhaps once in a blue moon it can save a programmer from typing a throwaway code for inspecting various variables via logging or inside the debugger.

 Requirements
 ---------

-wxWidgets v3 or newer, compiler supporting C++11.
+wxWidgets v3 or newer, a compiler supporting C++11.

 Using
 ---------